vmware-archive/clicks/README.md

 .next
 - 'pageshow' and 'pagehide' history events
 - 'visibilitychange' page visibility event
+- early support for pointer events, will evolve with spec
 - vendor prefix shim that adds support for capturing prefixed events
 - added dependency on cujojs/meld